Company Culture is Demonstrated by Your Supervisors Every Tuesday at 2 PM

 • “Innovation?
 Last week, I suggested a process improvement, and he said, ‘We’ve always done it this way.
 Don’t fix what isn’t broken.’

 Sarah wasn’t angry.
-She was exhausted.
-Exhausted by the massive disconnect between the company values poster (and on their website and in every piece of marketing) and her direct supervisor’s daily behaviour.
+She was exhausted by the noticable disconnect between the company values poster and other communication tools, and her direct supervisor’s daily behaviour.

 What 35 Years of Law Enforcement Taught Me